Changes in Household Debt

 Calculate the indicator's value by dividing the number of respondents whose debts became smaller by the total number of respondents (exclude those who did not know or did not respond) and multiplying the result by 100.

-Disaggregate the data by sex and other relevant criteria.
+Disaggregate the data by gender and other relevant criteria.

 1) For guidance on assessing the exact amount of a household’s debt, please see IndiKit’s indicator Indebtedness - Existence and Levels.